 - + there are reasonable grounds to believe that the registered entity is able to pay all of its debts, as and when they become due and payable; and - + the financial statements and notes satisfy the requirements of the Australian Charities and Not-for-profits Commission Act 2012.

 Signed in accordance with subsection 60.15(2) of the Australian Charities and Not-for-profit Commission Regulation 2022.

-Responsible entity .....
+Responsible entity ...
+Judith h 'hear

-Dated 17 April 2024
+Dated 17 April 2025